A set of master variables for the two-star random graph: Introduction

 We thus turn to the two-star random graph on $N$ vertices and look for a set of master variables that control the large $N$ limit.
 One generally expects that the master variables are invariants of the symmetries of the theory, and here we must keep in mind that, unlike $O(N)$ models, the matrix models defining random graph ensembles are typically invariant under vertex permutations, but not under any form of continuous rotations, leaving a much bigger set of invariants.

-In the dense regime (a finite fraction of all possible edges occupied), a mean field solution of the two-star model was developed by Park and Newman \cite{PN}.
+In the dense regime (a finite fraction of all possible edges occupied), a mean-field solution of the two-star model was developed by Park and Newman \cite{PN}.
 This solution is simple, elegant and manifestly correct given the comparisons with numerics, but it does not bring under explicit control the $1/N$ corrections, which is where the master variables proposed here lead to improvement.
 In the sparse regime (a finite average degree), the model was solved using auxiliary fields by Annibale and Courtney \cite{AC}.
 This solution, however, goes through functional integrals at the intermediate stages.
 The master variables proposed here will recover it in a more compact and elementary fashion.
-(We mention for additional perspective the mathematical works \cite{math1,math2} dealing with related topics, as well as some further relevant physics literature on the two-star model and its generalizations \cite{depinning,mfanalog}.)
+(We mention for additional perspective the mathematical works \cite{math1,math2} dealing with related topics, as well as some further relevant physics literature on the two-star model and its generalizations \cite{depinning,finitesize,mfanalog}.)

-Our treatment will proceed with defining the relevant master variables in section~\ref{secmaster}, showing how they can be used to reproduce the Park-Newman mean field solution in the dense regime in section~\ref{secPN}, spelling out the computation of $1/N$ corrections to this solution in section~\ref{sec1N}, followed by a very compact derivation of the large $N$ solution in the sparse case in section~\ref{secsparse}.
-We will conclude with a brief summary and discussion.
+Our treatment will proceed with defining the relevant master variables in section~\ref{secmaster}, showing how they can be used to reproduce the Park-Newman mean-field solution in the dense regime in section~\ref{secPN}, spelling out the computation of $1/N$ corrections to this solution in section~\ref{sec1N}, followed by a very compact derivation of the large $N$ solution in the sparse case in section~\ref{secsparse}.
+We will give a physical interpretation to the condensation of master variables in this solution in section~\ref{seccond}, and then conclude with a brief summary and discussion.